Vendor Requirements and Maintenance Guidelines

 Yes.
 While we encourage site owners to use the GSD Site Builder, we recognize that it will not be suitable for all sites.
 Your vendor will still be required to follow these guidelines:

 2. All plugins and/or themes installed on a GSD server must go through an evaluation process by the GSD web staff to ensure the security, good reputation of the 3rd party developer, and long-term support of such code.
+The evaluation must be done before plugins or themes are installed.
 In the case of redundant functionality, the GSD web staff may recommend your project use a plugin that has already been approved

 3. The GSD web staff will purchase and maintain the domain for the subsite.